php-dev-br/laravel-doc-pt-br/homestead.md

 - **MySQL:** 33060 &rarr; Forwards To 3306
 - **Postgres:** 54320 &rarr; Forwards To 5432

-#### Forwarding Additional Ports
+### Adding Additional Ports

 If you wish, you may forward additional ports to the Vagrant box, as well as specify their protocol:

 	ports:
 	    - send: 93000
 	      to: 9300
 	    - send: 7777
 	      to: 777
 	      protocol: udp

-<a name="network-interfaces"></a>
+<a name="blackfire-profiler"></a>
-## Network Interfaces
+## Blackfire Profiler

-The `networks` property of the `Homestead.yaml` configures network interfaces for your Homestead environment.
-You may configure as many interfaces as necessary:

-    networks:
-        - type: "private_network"
-          ip: "192.168.10.20"

-To enable a [bridged](https://www.vagrantup.com/docs/networking/public_network.html) interface, configure a `bridge` setting and change the network type to `public_network`:

-    networks:
-        - type: "public_network"
-          ip: "192.168.10.20"
-          bridge: "en1: Wi-Fi (AirPort)"

-To enable [DHCP](https://www.vagrantup.com/docs/networking/public_network.html), just remove the `ip` option from your configuration:

-    networks:
+[Blackfire Profiler](https://blackfire.io) by SensioLabs automatically gathers data about your code's execution, such as RAM, CPU time, and disk I/O. Homestead makes it a breeze to use this profiler for your own applications.

+All of the proper packages have already been installed on your Homestead box, you simply need to set a Blackfire **Server** ID and token in your `Homestead.yaml` file:

+	blackfire:
-        - type: "public_network"
+	    - id: your-server-id
-          bridge: "en1: Wi-Fi (AirPort)"
+	      token: your-server-token
+	      client-id: your-client-id
+	      client-token: your-client-token

+Once you have configured your Blackfire credentials, re-provision the box using `vagrant provision` from your Homestead directory.
+Of course, be sure to review the [Blackfire documentation](https://blackfire.io/getting-started) to learn how to install the Blackfire companion extension for your web browser.